 † At least 7, possibly 8, special edition “championship” carts were made.
 The championship was held on May 2, 1983 at Atari’s headquarters in Sunnyvale, CA. The contest had a 90-minute time limit.
 Steven Bell finished the game in 46 minutes, 49.4 seconds.

-† An interview with finalist James Schweitzer can be found HERE.
+† Here's an interview with finalist James Schweitzer.

 † It was long believed the PAL version was the same “Special Edition” version used for the contest, since it was mentioned that the contest version comprised 11 “levels” of play.
 This is not the case.
 John-Michael Battaglia, who was a writer at Atari, kept a copy of the EarthWorld Playoff Contest Rules, along with programmer Dan Hitchen's handwritten notes for the solution to the contest version, and made them available on his website.
 John-Michael Battaglia had this to say about the SwordQuest contest:

 |"I was a Senior Copywriter at Atari in the early days of the video game industry.
 I wrote instruction manuals and packaging copy for several Atari 2600 and Atari 5200 video games.
 I also worked on special projects, like the Atari Swordquest Challenge, around the same time that I was writing the manual for WaterWorld, one of the games in the four-part SwordQuest series.